 -It's like a miracle!

-Takahiko Kimura : "We were a company with capital of around 1 million yen, so I think it was extremely unusual that we passed the screening.
-When we told the overseas fencers that they could now use credit cards, they were very happy.
-From that point on, we started receiving a lot of orders.
-It made me realize how important payment methods are."
+Takahiko Kimura"We were a company with capital of around 100 million yen, so I think it was extremely rare that we passed the screening.
+When we told the overseas swordsmen that they could now use credit cards, they were very happy.
+From that point on, orders started coming in one after another.
+I realized how important payment methods are."

 -You started your business at a time when the number of kendo practitioners overseas was small.
 I imagine you must have had a lot of worries.